 Cost is a major hindrance when it comes to installing solar panels.
 Most homeowners, around 97%, are held back from installing a solar system due to perceived high costs.

-However, solar incentives and grants from the federal, state, and local governments, somewhat reduce that cost.
-The only challenge comes in when trying to pinpoint the best incentives for you.
+However, solar incentives and federal, state, and local government grants somewhat reduce that cost.
+The only challenge comes when pinpointing the best incentives for you.

-Here are some good examples of incentives, discounts, and rebates you can try out.
+Here are some good examples of incentives, discounts, and rebates you can try.

 1. Federal Government Incentives

 The federal government is the first major advocate for renewable energy.
-For this reason, all taxpayers are eligible to claim part of the expenses incurred in installing a solar system, up to 26% (solar investment tax credit).
+For this reason, all taxpayers can claim part of the expenses incurred in installing a solar system, up to 26% (solar investment tax credit).

-This program is managed by the Residential Renewable Energy Tax Credit and you can only claim expenses for your own home, where you also live in.
+This program is managed by the Residential Renewable Energy Tax Credit, and you can only claim expenses for your own home, where you also live.

 Some of the qualified costs for the claim include system assembling and installation, on-site labor, wiring and piping costs related to the installation, etc. The good thing is that if the tax credit exceeds your tax liability, it can be carried forward to the following year.

-This tax credit is designed to decrease to 22% by 2023, and thereafter to a permanent 10%, only for commercial solar installations.
+This tax credit is designed to decrease to 22% by 2023 and, after that, to a permanent 10% only for commercial solar installations.
 This means by 2024, ITC will no longer benefit homeowners.

 2. State Incentives

-Like the federal government, many states also offer their residents various incentives to encourage the shift to renewable energy use.
-These incentives work in a similar manner to that of the federal government and you should find out what your state offers.
+Like the federal government, many states offer residents various incentives to encourage the shift to renewable energy use.
+These incentives work similarly to those the federal government offers, and you should find out what your state offers.

-While various states have different incentives, almost all of them range between $500 to $5,000.
-Some cities will also offer extra rebates which encourage solar systems installations by reducing the average solar panel cost per square foot.
+While various states have different incentives, almost all range between $500 to $5,000.
+Some cities will also offer extra rebates encouraging solar system installations by reducing the average solar panel cost per square foot.

 3. Solar Panel Rebates

-These are rebates offered by the states, solar panel manufacturers, and utility companies.
+The states, solar panel manufacturers, and utility companies offer these rebates.
 They are designed to reduce the burden of solar system installation on the final consumer.

-The rebates are paid to the installer, who in return passes the savings to the homeowner.
+The rebates are paid to the installer, who passes the savings to the homeowner.

 4. Solar Renewable Energy Credits (SRECs)

-These are tax credits that a homeowner receives for every megawatt-hour (MWh) their solar system produces.
-Therefore, if a homeowner has a system generating 6 MWh, they receive 6 credits per year.
+Homeowners receive these tax credits for every megawatt-hour (MWh) their solar system produces.
+Therefore, if a homeowner has a system generating 6 MWh, they receive six annual credits.

 Here are some states with active SRECs: